sporto/elm-tutorial/fetching_resources/main.md

     ( Models.initialModel, fx )
 ```

-`init` now returns a list of effects to run when the application starts.
+Now `init` returns a list of effects to run when the application starts.
 For now is a list of one but we could be adding more as the application grows. `Effects.batch` batches a list of effects into one `Effects`.